Trig M Track: The best beginner hike in Canterbury

 1251 meters | 370 m gain | 6.4 km return | 2.5 hours return (~1.5 hours up, 45 minutes down)

-This is the track I always take getting up to Trig M and has certainly grown in popularity over the last few years.
-The track is well-formed, no narrow ridges or anything and is marked the entire way.
-It’s quite family-friendly as well and below is an outline of what the hike is like.
+This is the track I always take getting up to Trig M. The track is well-formed, no narrow ridges and is marked the entire way.
+This is also one of the few dog-friendly tracks in Canterbury.
+There are no seasonsl track restrcitions and is a great choice all year round.

 The Ascent

 The track starts by hopping over a stile at the car park where there is a sign laying out the track and some of the details.
-It’s a short walk through tussocks which in some parts can get a little boggy on either side of the track as there’s a creek running alongside the fence line.
-I’ve never got my feet wet but have made a few jumps around and over.
+It’s a short walk through tussocks which can be boggy in some parts as you follow alongside a small creek.
+I’ve never got my feet wet but have had to navigate around to avoid getting wet feet.

 It’s not too long before the first ascent starts.
 I consider it to be steep if you haven’t done much hiking but it really only lasts about 30 to 40 minutes or so before the track levels off a tad.
 Just enough for a breather before it starts to go up again.